danniliustat/bigcare/README.md

 The course is divided into five chapters, starting with the initial overview of the tools and pipeline using toy or example datasets.
 This section will give you a general idea of the different steps involved in GWAS analysis.
 The subsequent chapters will focus on the breast cancer case study derived from GEO.
 These chapters will provide a hands-on experience of analyzing real-world data.

 ### Programming Language:
 Throughout this course, we will primarily use the programming languages Bash and R. It is essential that you have a working knowledge of both languages before carrying out your own analysis.
-Please ensure that you have the **terminal** application and **R** installed on your laptop to actively participate in the course exercises. (need to add how to install R and find terminal.)
+Please ensure that you have the **terminal** application and **R** installed on your laptop to actively participate in the course exercises.

+- Open **Terminal**
+  - In Windows: Windows has two command-line shells, Command shell and Powershell.
+But the commands used for these two shells are slightly different.
+Search for "Powershell" App in Windows menu.
+If you can't find it, press "windows+X" key and select "Terminal" in the menu appeared.
+Test whether you can run bash codes by typing `ls` in the terminal window.
+(Don't use 'Command Prompt'.)
+Then navigate to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main`.
+  - In macOS: MacOS is able to run bash command line directly.
+Open the "Terminal" App and navigate to the downloaded "bigcare-main" folder by typing: `cd /path/to/bigcare-main`.
+- Install R and RStudio: You can download both R and RStudio at [https://posit.co/download/rstudio-desktop/]([https://cran.r-project.org/](https://posit.co/download/rstudio-desktop/)).
+Choose the installation files that are suitable for your laptop system.
+You have to install R before installing RStudio.

 **Below is the folder structure in this repository**:
 - **Five .HTML files started with "1_..." to "5_..."**: These are the course materials with instructions, codes and outputs.
 Double click on them or drag these files to your browser to open.